johnlundy94/johnlundy94/README.md

 </p>

 - 🔭 I’m currently working on ...
   Graduated from a Full Stack Bootcamp through Denver University.
-Check out my final project, a full stack MERN application that helps foodies share their favorite recipes.
-Now I am working on developing as many fullstack MERN applications as I can to develope my knowledge.
+Developed my final capstone project with Meta's Front-End Certificate.
+I am currently filling out my portfolio with interesting full stack applications.

 - 🌱 I’m currently learning ...
-  Very much focused on soldifying my knowledge that I learned throughout the bootcamp.
-Focused mainly on MERN stack.
+  Very much focused on soldifying my knowledge that I learned throughout my studies.
+Focused mainly on full stack.

 - 👯 I’m looking to collaborate on ...
   Anything and everything Full Stack!
 I want to learn as much as I can about front and back end web design.
 Absolutely love this stuff!